airbnb/react-sketchapp/docs/guides/community-provided-tooling.md

 ## Typescript usage

-Though there are probably better ways integrate typescript into react-sketchapp, a simple way is to just have the typescript compiler emit javascript `jsx` files and point the `manifest.json` to use the compiled javascript files.
+Though there are more direct ways integrate typescript into react-sketchapp, a simple way is to just have the typescript compiler emit javascript `js` files and point the `manifest.json` to use the compiled javascript files.

 [See the basic-setup-typescript for an example.](../../examples/basic-setup-typescript)